jdmedlock/oopinjs/README.md

 1. The source code is [es6singleton.js](https://github.com/jdmedlock/oopinjs/blob/master/es6singleton.js)
 in this repo.
-2. Notice that while the output of this is the same as it's ES5 counterpart, the contents of __proto__ for both object is empty.
-An open action item is to research how the relationship is actually implemented between LastYear and NewYear.
+2. Notice that while the output of this is the same as it's ES5 counterpart, the contents of `__proto__` for both object is empty.
+An open action item is to research how the relationship is actually implemented between `LastYear` and `NewYear`.
 ---